LaunchPadLab/opex-public/gists/snippets/react.md

 Defines snippets for common `React` components:

-- React-redux components (views)
+- React-redux components (typically responsible for loading data in a "View")
-- Function UI components
+- Function components (a composable, reusable block of functionality)
-- Form components

 ### Requirements:

-- The functional component snippet uses `React.memo`, which was added in React v16.6.0.
-If you're using an earlier version of React, this optimization can be safely removed.
+- All snippets assume that you are using the latest Vite-powered version of the client template (>= v14.0.0)
+- The react-redux snippet assumes you are using [Redux Toolkit](https://redux-toolkit.js.org/)

 ## VS Code

-Copy the following into your `javascript.json` snippet file:
+Copy the following into your `javascriptreact.json` snippet file:

 ```
 {
 	/*
-	// Place your snippets for JavaScript here.
+	// Place your snippets for javascriptreact here.
 Each snippet is defined under a snippet name and has a prefix, body and
 	// description.
 The prefix is what is used to trigger the snippet and the body will be expanded and inserted.
 Possible variables are:
 	// $1, $2 for tab stops, $0 for the final cursor position, and ${1:label}, ${2:another} for placeholders.
 Placeholders with the
 	// same ids are connected.